 What to Expect at Your First Session

-The first session of any group therapy or course is a formative one, with participants and leaders becoming accustomed to each other and the environment.13 The therapist will help everyone interact smoothly and feel comfortable, accepted, and safe.
+At a first session, the therapist will help everyone interact smoothly and feel comfortable, accepted, and safe.
 You’ll learn what to expect throughout the course and begin to develop a rhythm with the other participants as you discover the rules and procedures.

 Is Mindfulness-Based Cognitive Therapy Effective?

-Research has found MBCT to be effective in preventing depression relapse; indeed, two separate studies have found that in people with recurrent depression, MBCT reduces rates of relapse by up to 50 percent.14 This is significant, as without treatment, as many as 80 percent of people who have experienced an episode of major depression have a relapse.9
+Research has found MBCT to be effective in preventing depression relapse; indeed, two separate studies have found that in people with recurrent depression, MBCT reduces rates of relapse by up to 50 percent.17 This is significant, as without treatment, as many as 80 percent of people who have experienced an episode of major depression have a relapse.14

 Because of positive results in scientific studies, MBCT has been accepted as a legitimate approach to depression relapse prevention.
-An indication of MBCT’s acceptance is its endorsement as a credible treatment by the National Insitutute of Clinical Excellence in the United Kingdom.14
+An indication of MBCT’s acceptance is its endorsement as a credible treatment by the National Institute of Clinical Excellence in the United Kingdom.17

 Criticisms of MBCT